 HeroesComponent is the ideal

 HeroesComponent that registers the

-When to use the NgModule and when an application component?
+When to use NgModule versus an application component

 On the other hand, a provider registered in an application component is available only on that component and all its children.

-APP_CONFIG service to be available all across the application, but a
+APP_CONFIG service needs to be available all across the application, so it's

 HeroService is only used within the Heroes

 feature area and nowhere else, it makes sense to register it in